The climate of the Rocky Mountains (Montana

 5,000 kilometers in Canada and the United States.
 The highest peak is

 Mount Elbert at 4,402 meters.
-Several rivers spring in the mountains:
+Several rivers rise in the mountains:

 The Missouri, The Arkansas, The Rio Grande and the Colorado River; The

-Yukon and the Bow spring on Canadian soil.
+Yukon and the Bow rise on Canadian soil.
 A large part of the Rocky

 Mountains is a protected area.
 The mountain area is a popular tourist